stchakwdev/NeuroMap/README.md

 ## License

-This project is released under the MIT License.
-See LICENSE file for details.
+MIT License.
+See LICENSE for details.

-## Contributing

-We welcome contributions to NeuroMap.
-Please see our contributing guidelines and open issues for areas where help is needed.

-## Contact

-For questions about the research or collaboration opportunities, please open an issue or contact the maintainers.

 ---

-*Research framework for neural network interpretability through concept topology visualization*
+*NeuroMap: From visualization to mechanistic verification of neural network computation.*